Sports injury prevention

 Use sun protection

-If you are outdoors, always remember to use adequate sun protection, and try to avoid scheduling activities between 10am and 2 pm, the hottest part of the day.
+If you are outdoors, always remember to use adequate sun protection, including wearing a hat and using sunscreen, and try to avoid scheduling activities between 10am and 2 pm, the hottest part of the day.

 Wear appropriate clothing